Imago-SDRUK/DataProduct-SPF/Literature/README.md

 # SAD: How Does Cloudiness Matter?
-## A Collaborative Literature Review
+## A Collaborative Reading List

 ![Build Status](https://github.com/itsshaonlee/spf/workflows/Build%20LaTeX%20document/badge.svg)

-This repository contains a categorized bibliography exploring the relationship between sunlight exposure, cloudiness, and various outcomes including economic behavior, health, education, and political behavior.
+This repository contains an annotated bibliography organized by theme, exploring the relationship between sunlight exposure, cloudiness, and various outcomes including economic behavior, health, education, and political behavior.

 **Latest PDF**: After each commit, a compiled PDF is automatically generated.
 See [Accessing the Compiled PDF](#accessing-the-compiled-pdf) below.